digital-botanical-gardens-initiative/dendron-dbgi/vault/welcome.md

 5. Voila !
 You should now be in the DBGI Dendron.

 Feel free to explore and contribute.
 A first, important step could be to configure VSCode so that you can easily add a daily note.
-See steps described at [[open-notebook.setup]]
+See steps described at [[open-notebook-dbgi.setup]]

 ## Questions, comments, suggestions ?